25 March 2026

 Article 2 paragraph 4.
 All Members shall refrain in their international relations from the threat or use of force against the territorial integrity or political independence of any state, or in any other manner inconsistent with the Purposes of the United Nations.

-So, of course, did the Russian Federation in 2014 and again in 2022.
+So, of course, did the Russian Federation when it invaded Ukraine in 2014 and again in 2022.
 I concluded in January [1]:

 "The answer has to be that they leave the Club, the consortium of civilised nations.
 Nobody can force the US; all we can do is isolate them, ignore them."

-I supposed that one reason why no one can force the exclusion of the USA or Russia, following club protocol, was 'the veto'; which first came into play in 1946, used by The Soviet Union, and used 29 time over the years by Great Britain.
+I supposed that one reason why no one can force the exclusion of the USA or Russia, following UN protocol, was 'the veto' (which first came into play in 1946, used by The Soviet Union, and used 29 time over the years by Great Britain).
 However, when I scoured the Charter for the word 'veto' I found only this:

 Article 27